 - be employed as a professional sportsperson including as a sports coach

 - take a permanent full-time job

-- work as a doctor or dentist in training, unless you are on the Foundation Programme.
+- work as a doctor or dentist in training.

 If your employer is outside the UK, your hours of work undertaken in the UK still count towards your limit of ten or 20 hours a week in term-time.

 Professional or amateur sportsperson?